 Today’s guest blogger for the 30 Days of Thanksgiving is my friend, Katie.

-She and her husband Gavin have been married for 5 years and have 3 kids Madeline (3), Coleman (2) and Alistair (1).
+She and her husband Gavin have been married for 7 years and have 4 kids.
 Katie enjoys connecting people, networking, and finding ways to help people accomplish their goals.
-In addition she loves taking day trips with her family and exploring the “best” parts of cities.
-She blogs at www.feedmylove.com where she encourages women to love their home, community and church.
+In addition, she loves taking day trips with her family and exploring the “best” parts of cities.
+She blogs at Go Talk to Katie where she encourages women to pursue their dreams and passions without sacrificing their priorities.
 Ever the dreamer she is chipping away at her bucket list and doing lots and lots of laundry.

-As a wife and mom, how I am “being” in our family is on the forefront of my mind.
+As a wife and mom, how I am “being” in our family is at the forefront of my mind.
 My heart attitude quickly spills out and affects my husband and kids, for better or for worse.
-With Thanksgiving, Advent and Christmas approaching I invite you to join me as I intentionally work towards continuing our family theme to, “Be Thankful For What you Have”.
+With Thanksgiving, Advent and Christmas approaching I invite you to join me as I intentionally work towards continuing our family theme to, “Be Thankful For What You Have”.

-Journaling or Prayer.
-Naming specific things that you are thankful for, out loud with your family encourages and reminds everyone of all of the things the Lord as done for us, big and small.
-It reminds us that we are in community and that as a family we are all in this together.
-The simplicity of a 2 year old being thankful for a book and a daddy’s thankful heart for work provide needed perspective for all of us.
+Naming specific things that you are thankful for, out loud with your family encourages and reminds everyone of all of the things the Lord has done for us, big and small.
+It reminds us that we are in a community and that as a family we are all in this together.
+The simplicity of a 2-year-old being thankful for a book and a daddy’s thankful heart for work provides needed perspective for all of us.

 - Come Thankful People Come